majeinfo/nagios2grafana/README.md

                           -p 5000:5000 majetraining/nagios2grafana
 ```

+Debug mode can be enabled by defining the DEBUG environment variable.

 The *Grafana Query Panel* allows you to filter the data that will be displayed.
 You can define filters using regexp enclosed between slashes.